 Our investment portfolio is exposed to market risk from changes in interest rates.
 The fair market value of fixed rate securities may be adversely impacted by fluctuations in interest rates while income earned on floating rate securities may decline as a result of decreases in interest rates.
 Under our current policies, we do not use interest rate derivative instruments to manage exposure to interest rate changes.
 We attempt to ensure the safety and preservation of our invested principal funds by limiting default risk, market risk and reinvestment risk.
 We mitigate default risk by investing in investment grade securities.
 We have historically maintained a relatively short average maturity for our investment portfolio, and we believe a hypothetical 100 basis point adverse move in interest rates along the entire interest rate yield curve would not change the fair value of our interest sensitive financial instruments by a material amount.
-In addition, if a 100 basis point change in overall interest rates were to occur in 2022, our interest income would not change significantly in relation to amounts we would expect to earn, based on our cash, cash equivalents, and investments as of March 31, 2022.
+In addition, if a 100 basis point change in overall interest rates were to occur in 2022, our interest income would not change significantly in relation to amounts we would expect to earn, based on our cash, cash equivalents, and investments as of September 30, 2022.

 Changes in interest rates may also impact gains or losses from the conversion of our outstanding convertible senior notes.
 In March 2021, we issued \$375 million in aggregate principal amount of our 2026 Notes.
 In December 2019, we issued \$450 million in aggregate principal amount of our 2024 Notes.
 In November 2017, we issued \$115 million in aggregate principal amount of our 2022 Notes, of which \$8 thousand remain outstanding.
 The 2026 Notes, 2024 Notes and 2022 Notes are convertible under certain circumstances, including trading price conditions related to our common stock, and upon conversion, we will pay or deliver, as the case may be, cash, shares of our common stock, or a combination of cash and shares of our common stock, at our election.
-In the second quarter of 2018, the last reported sale price of our common stock was at least 130% of the conversion price of the 2022 Notes for at least 20 trading days during a period of 30 consecutive trading days ending on, and including, the last trading day of the quarter, resulting in the 2022 Notes becoming convertible at the option of the holder during the third quarter of 2018.
-Based on the market price of the Company's common stock during the 30 trading days preceding March 31, 2022, the 2022 Notes were not convertible at the option of the debt holder from April 1, 2022 through May 1, 2022.
-The 2026 Notes and 2024 Notes were not convertible at March 31, 2022.
+On or after May 1, 2022, until the close of business on the second scheduled trading day immediately preceding the maturity date, holders may convert all or any portion of their 2022 Notes at the conversion rate at any time.
+In November 2022, we settled the \$8 thousand aggregate principal amount of the 2022 Notes at maturity.
+The 2026 Notes and 2024 Notes were not convertible as of September 30, 2022.

 Upon conversion, we are required to record a gain or loss for the difference between the fair value of the debt to be extinguished and its corresponding net carrying value.
 The fair value of the debt to be extinguished depends on our then-current incremental borrowing rate.
 If our incremental borrowing rate at the time of conversion is higher or lower than the implied interest rate of the 2026 Notes, 2024 Notes and 2022 Notes, we will record a gain or loss in our consolidated statement of operations during the period in which the 2026 Notes, 2024 Notes and 2022 Notes are extinguished.
-An incremental borrowing rate that is a hypothetical 100 basis points lower than the implicit interest rate upon conversion of the 2026 Notes, 2024 Notes and 2022 Notes would result in a loss of approximately \$8.3 million.
+An incremental borrowing rate that is a hypothetical 100 basis points lower than the implicit interest rate upon conversion of the 2026 Notes, 2024 Notes and 2022 Notes and 2022 Notes would result in a loss of approximately \$8.3 million.